alexgeorgousis/dotfiles/README.md

 You can toggle window transparency using `Cmd` + `u` (this hotkey is set in iTerm2 by default).
 This can be useful because you can set the transparency to a high value and then quickly turn it off if you move the terminal on top of another window.

-## AstroNvim
-I'm using [AstroNvim](https://astronvim.github.io/) as my Neovim config.
-Because it's a git repo, I've added it to the project as a git submodule.
-Read the [official docs](https://www.git-scm.com/book/en/v2/Git-Tools-Submodules) on how to work with submodules.